 After the Cambridge Analytica scandal, 44% of users aged 18-29 deleted the Facebook app from their phone, and although Facebook has mostly recovered, the exodus has continued across many platforms.
 All the apps, screens, social pressure and privacy concerns are coming together, making people worry about their personal information, their mental health or simply the time they’re wasting on social media platforms.

-In our digitalized world, marketers have come to count on the fact that most people own a mobile phone and use apps every day, but this strategy will have to change in order not to further overwhelm people and drive them to delete your app.
+In our digitalized world, marketers have come to count on the fact that most people own a mobile phone and use apps every day, but this digital detox strategy will have to change in order not to further overwhelm people and drive them to delete your app.

 Get an edge over digital marketing with our epic trends guide: 42 Digital Marketing Trends You Can’t Ignore

 So there you have the top social media trends.